Skip to content Skip to sidebar Skip to footer

 Ashish Shetty | Flickr

 Nature Preserves and State Parks: The main feature of Hocking Hills is the great outdoors.
 In addition to Hocking Hills State Park, you can also visit Hocking State Forest, Conkles Hollow State Nature Preserve, Lake Logan State Park, and Rockbridge State Nature Preserve.
-Top highlights of Hocking Hills State Park include Old Man’s Cave, Ash Cave, Cantwell Cliffs, Rock House, and Cedar Falls.
+Top highlights of Hocking Hills State Park include Old Man’s Cave, Ash Cave, Cantwell Cliffs, Rock House, Cedar Falls, and Whispering Cave.
+Three of those highlights even connect: the six-mile Grandma Gatewood Memorial Trail links Old Man’s Cave to Ash Cave by way of Cedar Falls, named for Grandma Gatewood, the Ohio grandmother who was the first woman to solo hike the Appalachian Trail.

 Boating: Throughout the state park, there are various places where visitors can enjoy canoeing, kayaking and rafting.

-Rock Climbing and Rappelling: Within Hocking State Forest, almost 100 acres of forest land have been set aside for rock climbing and repelling.
+Rock Climbing and Rappelling: Within Hocking State Forest, almost 100 acres of forest land have been set aside for rock climbing and rappelling.

 MORE: Take To The Skies For A Stunning Hocking Hills Fall Adventure